 Got an active family with teens or tweens?
 Tackle open climbing at the Rock Gym Fri & Sat, 6-9pm, $10/pp and the Boathouse offers archery, geocaching, canoes and kayaks for rent.
 211 W. Richway Drive, open seasonally.

 9) Search for pelicans!
 Loads and loads of pelicans.
 We had just watched A Dolphin’s Tale and had a blast because an important character in that movie is Roofus, resident pelican.
 These birds are very large.
 A lot bigger than I thought.
-Look for the males on Albert Lea Lake.
+Look for the males on the Lake.
+Who knew things to do in Albert Lea would include this!!

 If you’re hoping to include a visit to the county fair in your trip to Albert Lea, plan for the last week of July into early August.
 General admission includes the Kiddie Farm Yard, Kids Zone, a tractor pedal pull, and many more family-friendly exhibits.
 1031 Bridge Ave, $10/ages 10+, under 10 FREE plus additional discounts.